 "Run go get your Catechism Copybook!"

-The Saint Anne's Helper First Communion Catechism Copybook is a printable Baltimore Catechism for children ready whenever you need it for catechism class or successive children in a family.
+The Saint Anne's Helper First Communion Catechism Copybook is a printable Baltimore Catechism for children that is ready whenever you need it.

-Both the Audio Catechism and the Catechism Copybook include the questions from the New Saint Joseph First Communion Catechism (it adds a very good question about what happens to those who die in mortal sin.
+Both the Audio Catechism and the Catechism Copybook include the question about what happens to those who die in mortal sin.
 This was a 1950s addition to this level.

 The Confirmation Catechism Copybook has the same features, meaning that it is a Baltimore Catechism for children that is reproducible whenever you need it for all of your students or children through the years.